bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-06-07-nownership-sharing-economy-vehicle-sharing-car-ownership.md

 include_case_study: false

 ---
-The sharing economy has been around for quite some time now, tracing its start back to the global financial crisis in 2008.
-Though most economies have recovered over the last decade, the sharing economy is here to stay – and not showing any signs of slowing its impressive [growth](https://www.pwc.com/hu/en/kiadvanyok/assets/pdf/sharing-economy-en.pdf) trajectory.
+You've heard of the sharing economy – a [still growing](https://www.pwc.com/hu/en/kiadvanyok/assets/pdf/sharing-economy-en.pdf) socio-economic system that traces its rise back to the Great Recession.
+Well, millennials have taken the sharing economy to the next level with a movement that [Forbes](https://www.forbes.com/sites/blakemorgan/2019/01/02/nownership-no-problem-an-updated-look-at-why-millennials-value-experiences-over-owning-things/?sh=2405d6f4522f) has dubbed NOwnership.

-This is due to millennials and younger generations increasingly foregoing ownership of things in favor of sharing items, services, and experiences within their communities – known also as the NOwnership movement.
+NOwnership – a portmanteau of "no" and "ownership" – is a movement by younger generations away from owning things in favor of sharing them with others within their community or relying one a service that provides what they need, when they need it.

-NOwnership is especially attractive for younger generations because it’s more sustainable and economically advantageous.
-Sharing instead of buying requires fewer financial resources, gives items more usage, and fits well into overcrowded or even cramped lifestyles.
+It's especially attractive for younger generations because foregoing the ownership of objects is more sustainable and economically advantageous.
+Sharing instead of buying requires fewer financial resources, gives items more usage, and coexists well with overcrowded or even cramped urban dwellings.

 This might be why the sharing model works so well in cities and urban environments.
-Citizens already deal with a lack of space and resources – e.g. apartment space, parking spaces, higher rent, expensive appliances, tools or vehicles – so having the option to save money while still getting the things they need makes a lot of economic sense.
+Citizens already deal with a lack of space and resources – e.g. apartment space, parking spaces, higher rent, expensive appliances, tools or vehicles – so having the option to save money while still getting the things one needs makes a lot of economic sense.

 ## Millennials and younger generations don’t want to own cars